MillionConcepts/lhorizon/docs/api.md

 pass unit="radians" to return radians. if passed any arraylike objects, returns a DataFrame, otherwise, returns a tuple of values.

+caveats:
+1. this assumes a coordinate convention in which latitude runs from -90 to 90 degrees.
+2. returns longitude in strictly positive coordinates.

 <a name="lhorizon_utils.hats"></a>

 #### hats

 ```python